I love robo advisors.

 Which robo advisor do I use?

 I used to be a hardcore Betterment supporter, but then they raised fees for accounts above $100K.
 Betterment went from 0.15% to 0.25%, and I’m not the only one upset.
 Since Betterment doesn’t offer any money managed for free, Wealthfront became much more attractive.
-That said, they do offer a human (at an increased 0.40% rate) for accounts above $100k now and have no account minimums, compared to Wealthfront.
+For a while, I was a very big supporter of Wealthfront as they offered a lot of features for large accounts and were very innovative with their features.

 Vanguard, a powerhouse in the cheap ETF space, launched Vanguard Personal Advisor Services recently, and already became the largest robo advisory.
 At 0.3% you get access to an advisor who will actually consider accounts outside of Vanguard.
 Unfortunately, Vanguard has a $50,000 account minimum and Tax Loss Harvesting isn’t guaranteed.
 I’m currently moving my retirement funds to them though.
 Their lack of tax loss harvesting doesn’t impact a tax-free account (aka an IRA).
 Also, you gain access to their Admiral Shares, which have incredibly low expense ratios, effectively lowering the cost of Vanguard in relation to others.

 Of course, there are many more with various costs and features.
-Check out NerdWallet’s Best Robo Advisors for 2017 for more options.
+Check out NerdWallet’s Best Robo Advisors for more options.